Arts Development and Program Management (Certificate)

 Credits earned through this graduate certificate may apply toward a master's degree in Arts And Culture.

-For more information about our graduation rates, the median debt of students who have completed the program, and other important information, please visit our website at http://www.du.edu/learn/certificates/disclosure/ac.html
+Important information about the educational debt, earnings, and completion rates of students who attended this program, please visit our website at http://www.du.edu/learn/certificates/disclosure/ac.html

 The graduate Certificate of Advanced Study in Arts Development and Program Management requires completion of 24 credit hours (6 courses).